l-palette/sad-servers/18-fukuoka/README.md

+Briefly:
+/var/www dir must have execute permissions for others index.html must have read permissions for others
+---
 # Task
 Description: There's a web server running on this host but curl localhost returns the default 404 Not Found page.